gardener/gardener/docs/concepts/gardenlet.md

 The gardenlet consists out of several controllers which are now described in more detail.

+### `BackupBacket` Controller

+The `BackupBucket` controller reconciles those `core.gardener.cloud/v1beta1.BackupBucket` resources whose `.spec.seedName` value is equal to the name of a `Seed` the respective gardenlet is responsible for.
+Those resources are created by the `Seed` controller if `.spec.Backup` is mentioned in the Seed.

+The controller adds finalizers to the `BackupBucket` and the secret mentioned in the `.spec.SecretRef` of the `BackupBucket`.
+The controller also copies this secret to the seed cluster.
+It also creates an `extensions.gardener.cloud/v1alpha1.BackupBucket` resource (non-namespaced) in the seed cluster and waits until the responsible extension controller reconciled it (see [this](../extensions/backupbucket.md) for more details).
+The status is populated in the `.status.lastOperation` field.
+Once the extension resource is ready, it copies the secret, if present in the field `.Status.GeneratedSecretRef` of the extension BackupBucket to the `garden` namespace of the garden cluster.
+This secret has an owner reference to the `core.gardener.cloud/v1beta1.BackupBucket`.

+If the `BackupBucket` is deleted, it deletes the generated secret in the garden cluster, deletes the `extensions.gardener.cloud/v1alpha1.BackupBucket` resource in the seed cluster and waits until the responsible extension controller has deleted it.
+Then it deletes the secret in the seed cluster and finally removes the finalizer from the `BackupBucket` and the referred secret.

 ### `BackupEntry` Controller

 The `BackupEntry` controller reconciles those `core.gardener.cloud/v1beta1.BackupEntry` resources whose `.spec.seedName` value is equal to the name of a `Seed` the respective gardenlet is responsible for.